tc39/proposal-type-annotations/README.md

 ### Incorporating types into functions and variable declarations

-In a function, anything after `:` and before the `,` or `)` of a parameter declaration is regarded as a type.
+In a function, certain tokens (defined in the next section) after `:` and before the `,` or `)` of a parameter declaration are regarded as a type.
 Example:

 ```ts
 function foo(a : (this<is><x, y>TYPE!), b: thisIsAlso) {